2020 was a big year for Mars Missions as Earth and Mars are in good positions relative to each other for landing on Mars.

 The mission will look for prior microbial signs of life and provide rock samples for future analysis and return to Earth.

 Tools include an X-Ray fluorescence spectrometer, radar imaging tool, oxygen experiment, chemical composition analysis, detect organic compounds using UV lasers, and a helicopter scout to help plot the best path forward.
 The naming contest for this rover completed voting on January 27th, 2020, which will choose 1 of 9 selected K-12 submitted and proposed names.
-To get involved in the Mars 2020 Mission during the NASA launch, check out how.
+One can find more information about the mission here.